“There’s no money in poetry, but then there’s no poetry in money.” Robert Frost

 Previously, we explored the village as a site of creativity.
 Now Garland moves to the town as a place where a culture of sharing can develop without the distractions of a larger city.
 The town is often the destination of downsizing—the “sea change” or “tree change”—which helps reduce the demands of money making and prioritise other things, such as art making and family.

 The surge against austerity in the recent British elections is aligned with a thinking that seeks to redress this imbalance of love and money.
-Paul Mason’s Postcapitalism argues that the economic growth which unpins capitalism will no longer be sustained, leading us more towards the collective economy, represented by platforms like Wikipedia.
+Paul Mason’s Postcapitalism argues that the economic growth which unpins capitalism will no longer be sustained, leading us more towards a collective economy, represented by platforms like Wikipedia.
 His argument focuses largely on information products.
-It poses alternative challenges for material practices like crafts, which seem to depend on the conventional marketplace to survive.
+It poses alternative challenges for material practices like crafts, which seem more dependent on the conventional marketplace to survive.

 In our part of the world, we often experience a duality of systems represented by the Western and indigenous cultures.
 Many of the articles in this issue involve collaborations with Yolŋu (spelling of “Yolngu” from Yolŋu Matha dictionary) artists, who divide the world according to a moiety, reflecting the division between love and money, sacred and profane.
 Some of these projects emerged from Castlemaine State Festival, which is the main source of our town-based material.